 - On recovery – I’m good after maybe a half block – ramp down the assist level a click at a time and start working harder again

-- Rinse and repeat as the miles click off.
+- Rinse and repeat as the miles click off to destination arrival.

 Again, to belabor the point: This is transportation.
 My bike has somewhere to go, so the point of cycling is to reach a destination.
 If I was a recreational cyclist then maybe its fine to stop and sit on a bench for awhile.
 But the point of riding for me is to get somewhere.
 So I must maintain forward progress while managing my exertion level.

 Only cadence sensing is going to let you do that (and I know this from experience.
 See Afterword below).
-Its a totally different riding experience.
-In the end, described most simply, you have an exercise machine that is moving.
+Its a different riding experience described most simply as an exercise machine that is moving.
 Again… not a bicycle.

 Over time and thru repetition, I scaled back the point where pain occurs to where I was able to change my bike’s gearing.
 Now I’m running at top assist speed while maintaining pedal pressure and exertion at all times during the ride.
 On my Class 3 daily driver I cruise right at 28-30 mph (legal in my jurisdiction) and I get to those higher speeds above the assist limit by myself.
 All along doing so by maintaining a set, preferred cadence.